“Perhaps it was foolish to expect that sixteen years of absence, pain, piling resentments, and shame could be overcome in just a few weeks…”

 Fleeing Peru in the 1990’s to escape political persecution, Mabel Valdiviezo endures traumatizing experiences and cultural isolation while her family suffers at home.

-Years later, about to become a U.S. citizenship, Mabel seeks to reunite with her parents while battling a life threatening illness.
+Years later, about to become a U.S. citizen, Mabel seeks to reunite with her parents while battling a life threatening illness.

 A documentary that offers a woman’s perspective on the immigrant narrative, Prodigal Daughter evokes universal emotions while exploring intimate relationships.